 Graduates of colleges or universities accredited by the proper regional accrediting association may apply for admission to graduate study at LSUS.
 Admission is restricted to include only those students whose academic records indicate they can successfully undertake graduate work in the proposed area.
 Admission to graduate study at LSUS requires that all previously undertaken graduate work meets LSUS's academic standards.
 Unconditional Admission: For unconditional admission to graduate study, students must be in satisfactory standing at the last institution attended and meet all admission requirements of a degree program.
-Further, graduate student applicants who do not possess a previously-earned graduate degree must have a minimum 2.5 GPA on the undergraduate degree (on a 4.0 scale) or a 2.75 GPA (on a 4.0 scale) in the last 60 hours attempted in the degree program.
-In addition, a minimum 3.0 GPA (on a 4.0 scale) is required on any graduate work attempted, with NO grades of D or F. Graduate student applicants who do possess a graduate degree previously earned from a university accredited by the proper regional association and a minimum 3.0 GPA (on a 4.0 scale) on all graduate work attempted are eligible for unconditional admission to graduate study without regard to the undergraduate GPA.
+In general, graduate student applicants who do not possess a previously-earned graduate degree must have a minimum 2.5 GPA on the undergraduate degree (on a 4.0 scale) or a 2.75 GPA (on a 4.0 scale) in the last 60 hours attempted in the degree program.
+In addition, a minimum 3.0 GPA (on a 4.0 scale) is required on any graduate work attempted, with NO grades of D or F.

+Individual graduate programs might have their own GPA and other admission requirements that are different than the above.
+Unless specified otherwise by individual programs, graduate student applicants who do possess a graduate degree previously earned from a university accredited by the proper regional association and a minimum 3.0 GPA (on a 4.0 scale) on all graduate work attempted are eligible for unconditional admission to graduate study without regard to the undergraduate GPA.

-Appeal: Any student not meeting these criteria but having a 2.00-2.49 undergraduate GPA on a 4.0 scale may appeal through the appropriate Graduate Program Director and Dean for Admission.
+Appeal: Any student not meeting these criteria but having a 2.00-2.49 undergraduate GPA on a 4.0 scale may appeal through the appropriate Graduate Program Director and Dean for admission.
 A GMAT score of 550 or a combined GRE score of 300 must be attached to the appeal.
 Recommendations will be submitted to the Graduate Dean for final approval.
 Non-degree-seeking students are not eligible to appeal.

 In general, only students formally admitted to graduate study are eligible to enroll in graduate courses.
 (See GRADUATE CREDIT under GENERAL REGULATIONS.)
-All inquiries should be addressed to: Office of Admissions and Records, LSUS, One University Place, Shreveport, LA 71115.
-Applications are only accepted via online application at www.lsus.edu.
+All inquiries should be addressed to: Office of Graduate Studies, LSUS, One University Place, Shreveport, LA 71115.